yenvanio/UOIT-Year-3-Notes/Semester 2/Computer Networks.md

   - Hosts break application-layer messages into *packets*
   - Forward packets from one router to next; from source to destination
   - Each packet transmitted at full link capacity
+- Two Key Functions
+  - **Routing** - Determines route taken by packets (from source to destination)
+  - **Forwarding** - Moves packets from router input to appropriate router output

 ##### Packet Switching - Store & Forward
 - Takes L/R seconds to transmit L-bit packet into link at R-bits/sec